Terence Eden. He has a beard and is smiling.

 Screenshot of a Symbian mobile phone asking "Opening a secure connection.
 Yes or No?"

 Here's an idea that can't possibly work.
 People used to pay-per-minute for telephone calls.
 Some numbers were "zero-rated".
 That is, if you called them you wouldn't be charged.
-At first1 it was calls to the emergency services which were free.
-Businesses and other organisations realised that it was good customer service to provide a free-to-call […]
+At first it was calls to the emergency services which were free.
+Businesses and other organisations realised that it was good customer service to provide a free-to-call number.
+Generally speaking, this means that the…

 How do you store numbers with leading zeros?